yilinwei/ensime.github.io/editors/emacs/userguide.md

 ### Launching the Debugger

-Launch your application using your build tool with debugging enabled. e.g. via the [ensime-sbt debugging](http://ensime.github.io/build_tools/sbt/#debugging-example) support.
+Launch your application using your build tool with debugging enabled. e.g. via the [sbt-ensime debugging](http://ensime.github.io/build_tools/sbt/#debugging-example) support.

 Then attach ENSIME to the running process with `M-x ensime-db-attach`.
 The first breakpoint your program hits will be highlighted and centered in Emacs.